 All parties involved in the allegations shall be notified when a complaint is filed and when a decision or ruling is made.
-However, the compliance officer shall keep all complaints or allegations of retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying) confidential except when disclosure is necessary to carry out the investigation, take subsequent corrective action, conduct ongoing monitoring, or maintain the integrity of the process.
+The coordinator/compliance officer shall also regularly inform the complainant and the subject of the complaint, i.e., the respondent, of the status of the investigation conducted by the district.
+However, the compliance officer shall keep all complaints or allegations of retaliation, or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying) confidential except when disclosure is necessary to carry out the investigation, take subsequent corrective action, conduct ongoing monitoring, or maintain the integrity of the process.
 (5 CCR 4630, 4964)